Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 [UPDATE (2018-10-15)] Updated to Monitoring Docker v5.2

-Amazon EC2 Container Service (ECS) is a highly scalable, high performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.
+Amazon EC2 Container Service (ECS) is a highly scalable, high-performance container management service that supports Docker containers and allows you to easily run applications on a managed cluster of Amazon EC2 instances.

 ECS in AWS

-At first, you need to create a new Task Definition
+First, you need to create a new Task Definition

 ECS task definition